 Social Distancing and Mental Health: How Does It Affect Us?

-Physical distance between people is an effective way to help stop the spread of COVID-19, but not without cost: Many, including the World Health Organization (WHO), are concerned about the mental health impacts of social distancing.
+Maintaining a physical distance between people is an effective way to help stop the spread of COVID-19, but not without cost: Many, including the World Health Organization (WHO), are concerned about the mental health impacts of social distancing.

-One study found that isolation can lead to mental health issues such as exhaustion, insomnia, stress, anger, substance abuse, and other PTSD-like symptoms.
+Isolation may lead to mental health issues such as exhaustion, insomnia, stress, anger, substance abuse, and other PTSD-like symptoms.

 The effects on loneliness, in general, are well-known in the scientific community.
 One review that pre-dates COVID-19 of over 3.4 million participants found that the likelihood of dying (during a 7 year period) was 29% more for those who were socially isolated.